What is the time commitment for CALS QuickStart: Foundations (Inter-Ag 140)?

 Do I need to know my major to participate in QuickStart?

 Nope!
-QuickStart is a great space to figure stuff like that out.
+QuickStart is a great space to figure that out.
 Whether you are 100% sure of your plans, completely undecided or somewhere in between, QuickStart is for you.
-The structure of the program allows you to tailor the coursework and assignment to fit your needs and goals.
+The structure of the program allows you to tailor the coursework and assignments to fit your needs and goals.

 Are campus resources (like dining, health services, recreation facilities) open during early move-in?